 Sergeant Randall Stone

-Sergeant Stone began his career in law enforcement in 2002, accepted a position with the Parkville Police Department in 2006 and was promoted to the rank of Sergeant in 2011.
-He is the Bike Unit Supervisor, an instructor for the use of radar equipment, an instructor in Active Shooter, an instructor in Active Attack Integrated Response through A.L.E.R.R.T. and a certified instructor of C.R.A.S.E.
-(Civilian Response to Active Shooter) by A.L.E.R.R.T.
-Sergeant Stone holds a Bachelor’s Degree in Criminal Justice.
+Sergeant Stone began his career in law enforcement with the Kansas City, Missouri Police Department in 2002.
+Sergeant Stone accepted a position with the Parkville Police Department in 2006 and was promoted to Sergeant in 2011.
+Sergeant Stone is a shift supervisor, an experienced instructor in the use of radar equipment and Active Shooter and Integrated Response through A.L.E.R.R.T.
+Sergeant Stone is also a certified instructor of C.R.A.S.E.
+(Civilian Response to Active Shooter), the M.I.L.O. range weapons system (Multiple Intergraded Learning Objectives) and holds a Bachelor’s Degree in Criminal Justice.

 Sergeant Will Tomlin

-Sergeant Tomlin began his career in law enforcement in 1994, accepted a position with the Parkville Police Department in 2009 and was promoted to the rank of Sergeant in 2016.
-Sergeant Tomlin is a veteran of the United States Air Force and holds a Bachelor’s Degree in Criminal Justice.
+Sergeant Tomlin began his career in law enforcement in 1994 with the Warrensburg, Missouri Police Department.
+Sergeant Tomlin moved to Kansas City and worked with the Platte County, Missouri Sheriff’s Department before accepting a position with the Parkville Police Department in 2009.
+Sergeant Tomlin was promoted to the rank of Sergeant in 2016.
+He is a veteran of the United States Air Force and holds a Bachelor’s Degree in Criminal Justice.

 Sergeant Jeremy Gee

-Sergeant Gee began his career in law enforcement with the Clay County Sheriff’s Office in 2000.
-He accepted a position with the Parkville Police Department in 2011 and was promoted to the rank of sergeant in 2018.
-Sergeant Gee is a taser instructor, a member of the bike patrol and is a field training officer.
+Sergeant Gee began his career in law enforcement with the Clay County, Missouri Sheriff’s Department in 2000.
+Sergeant Gee accepted a position with the Parkville Police Department in 2011 and was promoted to the rank of sergeant in 2018.
+He is an experienced taser instructor and a bike unit supervisor.